 See also: Revlon

-Unfortunately, Coty nail polishes were no match for Revlon so were generally left out of any advertising.
+Coty nail polishes were no match for Revlon so they were generally left out of any advertising.
 Coty’s weakness in this area can be seen by the fact that, in 1940, Coty U.S. collaborated with Peggy Sage – along with Schiaparelli, Lucien LeLong, Lentheric, Charles of the Ritz, Du Barry, and Dorothy Gray – to harmonise its lipstick colours with Peggy Sage nail polish shades.

-Competition with Revlon came to a head in the 1950s during what has been referred to as the American ‘Lipstick Wars’.
-This started in 1950 when Hazel Bishop introduced its Lasting Lipstick in the United States.
+Competition with Revlon came to a head in the 1950s during what has been referred to as the American ‘Lipstick Wars’ which started in 1950 when Hazel Bishop introduced its Lasting Lipstick in the United States.
 By 1953, Lasting Lipstick had captured 25% of the American lipstick market largely through the use of television advertising.
 The success of Hazel Bishop caused other American cosmetic companies to release new indelible lipsticks and to seriously engage with the new medium of television.

 See also: Lipstick Wars

 Coty U.S. got caught up in these events.
 In 1952, it began advertising on American television and then in 1955 it had a major sales success with Coty “24” its new indelible lipstick.
 With advertisements that used the tag line ‘Wake up beautiful’ the company sold 5 million lipsticks within three months of its launch.
 These sales helped make the 1954-1955 financial year Coty’s best post-war year to date.